Q. What is STAR Bank's routing number?

 Q. What are the cut-off times for online transactions?

-A. The cut-off time for wires is 3:00 PM ET, Bill Payments and ACH transactions are 4:00 PM ET and Funds Transfers is 9:00 PM ET.
+A. The cut-off time for Wires and Bill Payments is 3:00 PM ET, ACH transactions are 4:00 PM ET and Funds Transfers is 9:00 PM ET.

 Q. What version of Adobe Acrobat Reader should I use to view my online statement?